 A mix of mid-range restaurants that span the spectrum.
 Expect to pay around $20-$40 per person before tax and tip to enjoy these.

-Feldman’s Deli – A New York-style delicatessen offering a variety of traditional Jewish deli sandwiches and European/old world specialties.
-The half pound mammoth sandwiches always win the plaudits but the dinner specials shouldn’t be overlooked either.
+Feldman’s Deli – A New York-style delicatessen offering a variety of traditional Jewish deli sandwiches and European/old-world specialties.
+The half-pound mammoth sandwiches always win the plaudits but the dinner specials shouldn’t be overlooked either.
 If you want to snare a bagel, be sure to get in early, they sell out daily.

 Kin Sen Asian Noodle Bar – Love noodles?
-You’ll love Kin Sen, the sister restaurant to Kao Thai, and one filled with a range of South East Asian noodle dishes.
+You’ll love Kin Sen, the sister restaurant to Kao Thai, and one filled with a range of Southeast Asian noodle dishes.
 Their boat noodles in particular are unmissable sublime.
 I wrote a detailed story about the Millcreek restaurant in the following article.

-Kyoto – One of the most celebrated restaurants in the state , serving classic Japanese staples for more than three decades.
+Kyoto – One of the most celebrated restaurants in the state, serving classic Japanese staples for more than three decades.
 Wonderfully rewarding tempura, big hearty noodle soups and creative appetizers – not least a full sushi bar of maki, nigiri, and sashimi.

 The Pearl – Chef Tommy Nguyen’s Vietnamese cooking supports a small lineup of craft cocktails at this Central 9th spot.
 While the Pearl is licensed as a bar – I guarantee you’ve never tasted pub grub like this before; Nguyen stealing recipes right out of the secret family cookbook.
-Check out this larger story I wrote about the culinary excellence.
+Check out this larger story I wrote about culinary excellence.

 Salt Lake Brewing Co – One of the biggest names on the food and drink scene.
-Now back in local hands after a storied change of ownership, the business is getting back to their very best relying on what they excel at – fabulous house brewed beers and a classic brewpub menu that’s loaded with something for everyone.
+Now back in local hands after a storied change of ownership, the business is getting back to their very best relying on what they excel at – fabulous house-brewed beers and a classic brewpub menu that’s loaded with something for everyone.
 Great for all occasions, ages and large groups.

 Star Of India – For more than two decades, this has been my favorite Indian restaurant in Salt Lake City.
 I’ve flirted with so many others but I always come back to the Star.
-Now in their third home over in North Salt Lake, the dishes here leap from the plate with fresh home cooked flavor.
+Now in their third home over in North Salt Lake, the dishes here leap from the plate with fresh home-cooked flavor.

-Whiskey Street – Home to the largest collection of whiskey in Utah, is this fun 21+ only bar on downtown’s buzy Main Street.
+Whiskey Street – Home to the largest collection of whiskey in Utah, this fun 21+ only bar on downtown’s buzzy Main Street.
 The menu is one of bar favorites elevated up a notch.
 Whiskey Street is one of the most popular weekend hangouts in the city – get there early.

 Zeitoon Cafe – Located in Midvale is this authentic Iranian restaurant and small market.
 The ground beef koobideh kebob is magical stuff, without question the best in Utah, maybe even further afield?
 Order it with a side of their fab rice or blanket sized lavash bread.